“You must recycle everything.”

 China: This could change everything

 This recent Bloomberg article has a somewhat misleading title: “China Just Handed the World a 111-Million-Ton Trash Problem.”
 Had I been the editor of this article, I’d have changed the title to “China Just Handed the World Back Its 111-Trillion-Ton Trash Problem.”
-(But good use of hyphens for those compound modifiers.)
+(But good use of hyphens for that compound modifier.)

 Why should China continue to serve as the world’s garbage dump?
 According to the piece, “China has imported 106 million tons of old bags, bottles, wrappers and containers worth $57.6 billion since 1992, the first year it disclosed data.”
 In 2017, China announced it would no longer accept our rubbish.
 “By 2030, an estimated 111 million metric tons of used plastic will need to be buried or recycled somewhere else—or not manufactured at all.”
 Just how much plastic is that?
 A mere one million metric tons is equivalent to “621,000 Tesla Model 3s.
 It’s 39 million bushels of corn kernels.
 The world’s 700 million iPhones make up roughly a tenth of a million metric tons.”